|AT A GLANCE||PRICING||HEADLINE|

 Like Bear with its Celliant cover, the Casper mattress offers a unique feature, as well.
 Sitting underneath the secondary memory foam layer is what Casper calls its Zoned Support foam.
 This layer is unique because it’s actually split into three sections.
 The top and bottom sections are a bit softer to offer more pressure relief under your head, shoulders, and legs, and the middle section is slightly firmer to provide more support under your lower back and hips.

 Casper claims this split design provides pressure relief and support where you need it most and helps to keep your spine in proper alignment.
 We’ve seen this type of design in other beds, but they’re typically more expensive.
-The Original Casper mattress is the only bed under $1,000 (queen size MSRP) that offers this type of design.
+The Original Casper mattress is the only bed under $1,000 (queen size after-discount) that offers this type of design.

 Above we described how these two mattresses differ, but you may also be wondering about the areas in which they overlap.
 Well, here you go.